Commonly Asked Questions

 Kittens are sold as pets only and go home neutered/spayed.

-We are a TICA registered breeder and each kitten is registered with TICA as well.
+We are a TICA registered cattery and each kitten is eligible to be registered with TICA as well by their families.
+You can see our cattery certificate at the bottom of every page.

 What about declawing?